19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 ### Power of Minister to make orders

-30\.
-Whenever the Minister is satisfied with respect to any person, whether the person is at large or in custody, that the person has been associated with activities of a criminal nature, the Minister may, with the consent of the Public Prosecutor —
+30\.—(1) Whenever the Minister is satisfied with respect to any person, whether the person is at large or in custody, that the person has been associated with activities of a criminal nature, the Minister may, with the consent of the Public Prosecutor —

 (a) if he is satisfied that it is necessary that the person be detained in the interests of public safety, peace and good order, by order under his hand direct that the person be detained for any period not exceeding 12 months from the date of the order; or

 (b) if he is satisfied that it is necessary that the person be subject to the supervision of the police, by order direct that the person be subject to the supervision of the police for any period not exceeding 3 years from the date of the order.

+[Act 12 of 2018 wef 01/01/2019]

+(2) Every decision of the Minister on a matter in subsection (1) is final.

+[Act 12 of 2018 wef 01/01/2019]

+(3) In this section, “activities of a criminal nature” means any activity specified in the Fourth Schedule.

+[Act 12 of 2018 wef 01/01/2019]

 ### Orders to be referred to advisory committee and subject to confirmation by President

-31\.—(1) Every order made by the Minister under section 30 shall, together with a written statement of the grounds upon which the Minister made the order, be referred by the Minister to an advisory committee constituted as provided in section 39, within 28 days of the making of the order.
+31\.—(1) Every order made by the Minister under section 30(1) shall, together with a written statement of the grounds upon which the Minister made the order, be referred by the Minister to an advisory committee constituted as provided in section 39, within 28 days of the making of the order.

+[Act 12 of 2018 wef 01/01/2019]

 (2) The advisory committee shall submit to the President a written report on the making of the order and may make therein such recommendations as it shall think fit.